It was not quite long ago, and I was working on a huge B2C financial project which impacts hundreds of millions of users in Europe.

 Velocity: Security Automation / Security as Code / Policy as Code

-The main goal of DevOps is velocity: to speed up the software development lifecycle, iterate faster, get feedback from your customers faster, improve faster so that you can finally serve your customers better.
+The main goal of DevOps is velocity: to speed up the software development lifecycle, iterate faster, get feedback from your customers faster, and improve faster so that you can finally serve your customers better.

 DevSecOps is the same: the added focus on security should not slow you down but rather speed you up with the power of automation.